dennisorellana2/dennisorellana2/README.md

 ### Hi, my name is Dennis.

-## I'm a data analytics graduate looking for an entry-level data science position.
+## I'm a data analytics graduated student looking for an entry-level data science position.

 - 🔭 I’m currently working on a hackathon with my colleagues.
 - 🌱 I’m currently learning AWS, PostgreSQL 13 with pgAdmin 4.